-Here's a little glimmer of hope for savers: The return on inflation-adjusted savings bonds will get a significant boost over the next six months.
+Here’s good news for savers: The return on inflation-adjusted savings bonds is holding steady at 1.9% for at least the next six months.

 We knew in April the total return would be at least 1.84% based on a measurement of inflation over the previous six months.
 But the inflation rate isn’t all that goes into the total return you’ll see from I Bonds.

+The CPI-U for August 2019 was 256.55.
+That represents a six-month increase of .95%.
+To get the annualized rate, you multiply by two.
+That’s 1.90%.
 Newly issued I Bonds will pay more than all but the best nationally available 5-year CD rates.
-The top deal now pays 2.31% APY.
+The top deals now pay around 2.50% APY.